DuoResp Spiromax (Budesonide And Formoterol Fumarate Dihydrate)

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how DuoResp Spiromax affects you.
-This medication may cause dizziness, blurred vision, light-headedness, tiredness, or drowsiness in some people when they first start using it.
+Be careful when driving or using machinery until you know how DuoResp Spiromax affects you, as it may cause dizziness or tiredness.

 Storage